Do I Need Metal Lath on Cement Board Necessary or Not

 Numerous expert contractors agree that using a cement board for gravestone thin cover installation makes the work ready.
 The reason is that you only need the cement board, gravestone cover, and mortar.

 • Include drywall, gypsum, or OSB.
-However, you can swear to how durable this material is, If you have used cement board. thus, it doesn’t need the underpinning of lath.
+However, you can swear to how durable this material is if you have used cement board.
+Thus, it doesn’t need the underpinning of lath.

 • Waterproofing Membrane A waterproofing membrane is also free when installing a gravestone-thin cover on cement boards.